italia/eudi-wallet-it-docs/docs/en/wallet-solution.rst

 By supporting the mobile app, the Wallet Provider plays a vital role in ensuring the security and reliability of the entire Wallet Solution, since it is responsible for issuing the Wallet Attestation, that is a cryptographic proof that allow the evaluation of the authenticity and the integrity of the Wallet Instance.

+The Wallet Provider MUST offer a RESTful set of services for issuing the Wallet Attestations.

 Requirements
 ^^^^^^^^^^^^^^^^^^^^